 1) Double-check that you're running in Slide Show mode

 Our PowerPoint Add-In doesn't spring into action unless you run in slide show mode.
 When you are viewing slides in the normal view for editing or reviewing, you won't see any poll results.
 You have to run in slide show mode and arrive to a special Live Content slide before the system will spring into action.

-When you run a live content slide in slideshow mode, it's normal to see a message that says "No votes have been cast yet".
-As soon as at least one response is received, that message will go away and poll results will appear.
-For information on methods to easily test live polls, see our video entitled "How to Test Polls".
+For learn more about testing live polls, see our video "How to Test Polls".
 You can change the on-screen behavior of polls so that there's a countdown timer, or you could opt for a "manually advance to results" option.
 Learn more.

 If you don't see poll results, please confirm that the PowerPoint Add-In is successfully installed.
 If it's installed, you should see a menu choice called Conferences i/o which should appear to the right of the "Help" menu at the top of the screen (sample screenshot above).
 If not, visit our download page and/or see our article entitled "Troubleshooting PowerPoint Add-In Not Appearing".